Employee’s right to disconnect – what does this mean for employers

 • Reviewing employment contracts to address span of hours worked and reasonable additional hours will clarify the working hours during which contact needs a response.

-• If employers need to communicate outside of hours and you think an employee doesn’t need to reply, be clear you do not expect a response until hours of work commence.
+• If employers need to communicate outside of hours and think an employee does not need to reply, be clear there is no expectation for a response until hours of work commence.

 For further information, please do not hesitate to contact us.